Related Subjects:

 - Size of the spleen at diagnosis.

-- Imatinib: Blocks the action of the BCR-ABL fusion protein and leads to the disappearance of the Philadelphia chromosome in about 90% of cases.
+- Imatinib: Blocks the action of the BCR-ABL fusion protein.
+Leads to complete cytogenetic response (disappearance of the Philadelphia chromosome) in the majority of patients over time.

-- Allogeneic Hematopoietic Stem Cell Transplant (HSCT): Reserved for patients who fail TKI therapy.
+- Allogeneic Hematopoietic Stem Cell Transplant (HSCT): Reserved for patients who fail multiple TKIs, have T315I mutation, or present with advanced phase disease.

-- Blast Crisis: Combination of TKI and chemotherapy is given during this phase.
+- Blast Crisis: Combination of TKI and intensive chemotherapy is given; allogeneic HSCT is often considered if response achieved.